maiminh1996/maiminh1996/README.md

-## I'm Minh - PH.D. student in Computer Science
+## I'm Minh - Ph.D student in Computer Science

 ### See more about me on my website: [http://maiminh1996.com/](http://maiminh1996.com/)